Shresht7/toggle-desktop-icons-windows/README.md

 > [!TIP]
 >
-> I have setup PowerToys Keyboard Manager run this executable on with a keyboard shortcut.
+> I have setup PowerToys Keyboard Manager to run this executable with a keyboard shortcut.

 ## Development